-Feature Description Flexible benefits option Under the flexible benefits option, we determine the most effective way to provide services. • We may identify medically appropriate alternatives to regular contract benefits as a less costly alternative.
+Feature Description Flexible benefits option Under the flexible benefits option, we determine the most effective way to provide services.
+We may identify medically appropriate alternatives to regular contract benefits as a less costly alternative.
 If we identify a less costly alternative, we will ask you to sign an alternative benefits agreement that will include all of the following terms in addition to other terms as necessary.
-Until you sign and return the agreement, regular contract benefits will continue. • Alternative benefits will be made available for a limited time period and are subject to our ongoing review.
+Until you sign and return the agreement, regular contract benefits will continue.
+Alternative benefits will be made available for a limited time period and are subject to our ongoing review.
 You must cooperate with the review process.
 By approving an alternative benefit, we do not guarantee you will get it in the future.
 The decision to offer an alternative benefit is solely ours, and except as expressly provided in the agreement, we may withdraw it at any time and resume regular contract benefits. • If you sign the agreement, we will provide the agreed-upon alternative benefits for the stated time period (unless circumstances change).
 You may request an extension of the time period, but regular contract benefits will resume if we do not approve your request.
 Our decision to offer or withdraw alternative benefits is not subject to OPM review under the disputed claims process.
 However, if at the time we make a decision regarding alternative benefits, we also decide that regular contract benefits are not payable, then you may dispute our regular contract benefits decision under the OPM disputed claims process (see Section 8).
 24 hour nurse line For any of your health concerns, 24 hours a day, 7 days a week, you may call Health Information at (605) 333-4444 and talk with a registered nurse who will discuss treatment options and answer your health questions.
-Services for deaf and Hearing impaired members wishing to speak to Member Services may contact: hearing impaired • Communication Services for the Deaf at (605) 362-3507 and ask for the head scheduler to arrange for an interpreter; • Community Resources for the Deaf at (605) 367-5759; or • For our hearing impaired members in surrounding states, a Relay System is available by calling 1-800-877-1113.
+Services for deaf and hearing impaired Hearing impaired members wishing to speak to Member Services may contact: Communication Services for the Deaf at (605) 362-3507 and ask for the head scheduler to arrange for an interpreter; Community Resources for the Deaf at (605) 367-5759; or • For our hearing impaired members in surrounding states, a Relay System is available by calling 1-800-877-1113.
 Interpreter Services The Member Services and Utilization Management Departments have access to interpreter services in order to coordinate services by phone.
-A member who speaks a foreign language may request a Plan representative contact Lutheran Social Services at 1-866-242-2447 or A-2-Z at 1-800-757-3775 in the language of their choice.
+Call toll-free (800) 752-5863 for help and to access translation services.
 Once an interpreter is contacted, a three-way conversation will take place between the member, Plan representative and the interpreter.
 Pregnancy programs and High risk pregnancies Individuals may contact the Healthy Pregnancy Program at 1-800-752-5863 to enroll.
 Centers of excellence We utilize the contracted Centers of Excellence Network for transplant services.
 Please contact us at (605) 328-6807 for any information needed.
 Services for visually impaired The Plan will make available upon request large print Handbooks for visually impaired members.
 Please contact our Member Services Department if you are in need of a large print copy or cassette/CD of the Handbook or other member materials.
+Account Management Tools Sanford's my SanfordHealthPlan is your online access to a variety of Member Services including: